apache/couchdb-documentation/rfcs/014-pagination.md

 - Return 400 when `bookmark` field is set and other query fields are present
 - Return 400 when `page_size` query key is specified and it is greater than the max limit
-- Return 400 when we stream rows (`page_size` query key wasn't specified) and reach max limit
 - The `previous`/`next`/`first` keys are optional and we omit them for the cases they don't make sense
 - Set default value for `page_size` to `limit` if provided `limit` is less than